shuban-789/competitive-programming/README.md

 This repo just documents my solutions for personal reference.
-I haven't done much competitive programming till now despite my programming background so most of these probllems will start out as easy ones.
+I haven't done much competitive programming till now despite my programming background, so most of these problems will start out easy.
 Problems followed from usaco guide for now.